Audentes Therapeutics Inc. (BOLD)'s Financial Results Comparing With Bellerophon Therapeutics Inc. (NASDAQ:BLPH) | New Business Observer

 Liquidity

-Audentes Therapeutics Inc.’s Current Ratio and Quick Ratio are 14.3 and 14.3 respectively.
-The Current Ratio and Quick Ratio of its competitor Bellerophon Therapeutics Inc. are 3 and 3 respectively.
-Audentes Therapeutics Inc. therefore has a better chance of paying off short and long-term obligations compared to Bellerophon Therapeutics Inc.
+The Current Ratio and Quick Ratio of Audentes Therapeutics Inc. are 14.3 and 14.3 respectively.
+Its competitor Bellerophon Therapeutics Inc.’s Current Ratio is 3 and its Quick Ratio is 3.
+Audentes Therapeutics Inc. can pay off short and long-term obligations better than Bellerophon Therapeutics Inc.

 Analyst Recommendations

-The next table highlights the delivered recommendations and ratings for Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc.
+Audentes Therapeutics Inc. and Bellerophon Therapeutics Inc. Ratings and Recommendations are available in the next table.

 |Sell Ratings